 - Explore the Great Pyramids of Giza

-- Tour the world-famous Valley of the Kings
+- Walk through the Valley of the Kings

 |Day 1||Arrive in Cairo||Cairo|